distributed-text-services/tei-proposal/RevisedNewProposal.md

 # Revised Proposal

-(Changes from [NewProposal.md](NewProposal.md): different element and attribute names; `@delim` on child `<structurePath>`s.
+The TEI element [`<cRefPattern>`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-cRefPattern.html) defines a mechanism for resolving "canonical" references into machine-actionable URIs.
+While it permits automated resolution of these references, it does not provide for the automated *construction* of references.
+So while TEI documents can declare how citations should be treated, they can't actually declare how those citations should be made.
+This means systems that might want to do things with a document's citation structure, like automatically chunk a large document into smaller pieces or generate an automatic table of contents are at a disadvantage.

-`<citeStructure>` takes a different angle on the definition of "canonical" references than [`<cRefPattern>`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-cRefPattern.html).
+We are proposing two new elements to allow documents to declare their citation structure and to specify how structural infomration may be extracted from them:

-It permits an application to address and extract parts of the TEI document declaring its structure, and can provide hints on how to construct canonical references. `<citeData>` allows TEI documents to declare how metadata can be extracted from those parts.
+`<citeStructure>` permits an application to address and extract parts of the TEI document declaring its structure, and can provide hints on how to construct canonical references.
 Instead of telling an application how to resolve  references, as `<cRefPattern>` does, this tells the application how to *build* them using the TEI document as a data source.